-Cake pops are delicious, easy to eat since they are bite-size treats, perfect for sharing and parties.
+Cake pops are delicious, and easy to eat since they are bite-size treats, perfect for sharing and parties.
 The chewiness of the cake and the sweetness of the frosting make cake pops one of the most desirable treats in our household.

 If you are looking for a new and exciting way to enjoy cake or have some cake leftovers try making it into pops or bites like these.
 Cake pops are an easy dessert that can be enjoyed on the go or at home with friends!
 This recipe is very simple and does or does not require any baking experience if you happen to have a cake already.

-We have made a whole mess of treats including this banana loaf (made it as cupcakes), these cookies, and this healthier zucchini and ginger loaf made into muffins.
+We have made a whole mess of treats including this banana loaf (made as cupcakes), these cookies, and this healthier zucchini and ginger loaf made into muffins.
 We had to vary things a little.
 Staying at home, lockdown, holidays

 We certainly tried to make some healthier treats.
 It’s been way too long since I've made so many treats but my daughter is now hands-on and helps a lot in the kitchen so it was fun.
-She especially loves baking which is great because that is not my favourite but I do enjoy baking with her.
+She especially loves baking which is great because that is not my favorite but I do enjoy baking with her.
 Mother and daughter time.

 Who invented cake pops?